In the battle for Hollywood endorsements - and cash - Clinton rules

 "People in my generation are set in their ways," Van Dyke said in an interview.
 "Some people are afraid he might get a little too drastic, that he might do something to upset the apple cart."

-Sanders, not known for his sense of humour, has also attracted a number of comedians as supporters, including Danny DeVito, Bill Maher and Sarah Silverman.
+Sanders, not known for his sense of humor, has also attracted a number of comedians as supporters, including Danny DeVito, Bill Maher and Sarah Silverman.

 "Bernie is not for sale," says Silverman, a one-time Clinton backer, in a pro-Sanders video viewed more than 32 million times on Facebook.
 "This is a once-in-a-lifetime candidate who genuinely represents the people."